Death Picks Cotton: Plot

 Back home, Peggy is telling Hank that it's okay because Cotton had made his life hell when they get a call from the hospital informing them that Cotton is still alive, which offers Hank a second chance to tell his father that he does love him.
 When Hank tries, however, Cotton flips out on him and Hank leaves the room.
 Peggy then gives Cotton a piece of her mind and tells him that she hopes he lives forever in the hell he has created on earth for her and Hank and is always in pain.
 Cotton, after saying "Do ya, now?" and laughing at Peggy's statement, finally dies.
 Hank comes back in the room and Peggy lies and tells him that Cotton had told her that he loved Hank before he died; in reality, he described Hank as a "worthless nothing-of-a-loser son."

 Later, back in Hank's yard, Hank places a plaque on the door of the newly rebuilt shed dedicating it to "Cotton Hill: American".
 Just when everyone stands back to admire the shed, Dale blows it up as a tribute to Cotton.

+Production

+In the lead-up to the episode, Fox published the following obituary for Cotton:

+Cotton Hill, age unknown, World War II veteran, died Sunday in a Texas VA hospital.
+Hill suffered from several injuries ranging from four rusty bullets lodged in his back (one in his heart) from his military service, a broken hip and torn ligaments in his ankle-knees, to an infection in his esophagus and severe burns caused by a freak shrimp accident that occurred earlier this week at Tokyaki's Japanese restaurant.
+Hill leaves behind sons Hank Hill and G.H. (short for "Good Hank"); daughter-in-law Peggy Hill; grandson Bobby Hill; ex-wife Tilly; second wife Didi; first love and former Japanese lover Michiko; an illegitimate Japanese son, Junichiro; and nephew Dusty Hill (of band ZZ Top).